 Now that you know what to expect when it comes to EMR pricing and costs, you may be curious to know how much your competitors paid for their systems.
 Software Advice gives you a peek into doctors’ EMR budgets to help you validate or adjust your financial planning.

 Every year, our expert software advisors speak with thousands of medical practices looking for the right software.
 We analyzed a sample of our most recent interactions to bring you this data.

-Practitioners told our advisors how much they’re willing to spend on a best-of-breed EMR system, excluding setup costs.
+Practitioners told our advisors how much they’re willing to spend on a best-of-breed EMR systemA best-of-breed EMR system, excluding setup costs.
 Here are their responses, broken up by practice size.

-(Note: The practices surveyed are budgeting for monthly subscription-based EMRs, unless otherwise noted.)
+(Note: The practices surveyed are budgeting per provider, per month for subscription-based EMRs, unless otherwise noted.)

 We hope all the research, tips and insights we just shared will help you avoid sticker shock when you begin evaluating EMRs.
 Here’s a summary of the most important takeaways:

 - Your needs will dictate your costs.
 Don’t assume that a vendor’s EMR price quote includes all the features you want or supports all the staff in your office.
 Be clear about your expectations and requirements so that you get to know the true cost of a product.

 - Seek out free resources for EMR cost comparisons.
 Download this Software Advice report for instant access to the pricing information of some of the top-rated EMR vendors in the market.